material-motion/material-motion/specifications/runtime/transaction.md

 # Transaction specification

-This is the engineering specification for the Transaction object.
+This is the engineering specification for the `Transaction` object.

-A Transaction aggregates requests for Plans to be assigned to targets.
+A transaction aggregates requests for Plans to be assigned to targets.
 It can then be [committed to a Scheduler](./scheduler.md).

 Printable tech tree/checklist: